Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 * FEATURE: The new settings page allows configuration of the way the markup is displayed, including the number of decimals and the currency symbol.
 * FEATURE: Markup description now enclosed in <span> tags and can be modified with CSS (#mbainfo {}).
 * FEATURE: Markup description added to the attribute term description and can be seen in the attribute term list.
-* FEATURE: Markup now saved as a floating-point number and not limited in digits below the decimal point.
+* FEATURE: Markup now saved as a floating-point number and not limited to only two digits below the decimal point.
 * FEATURE: Database and code change to enhance supportability.
 * FIX: Corrected issue where Increase/Decrease Regular/Sale Price functions calculated based on variation price rather than base price, yielding incorrect prices when percentages were used.
 * FIX: Corrected issue where Increase/Decrease Regular/Sale Price functions did not update variation descriptions.